a144z/Cursor-Recovery-Web/README.md

 - Search through your entire conversation history
 - Export your conversations as JSON for backup or analysis
 - Access your chat history even when Cursor itself can't load it
+- **Complete privacy** - All processing happens in your browser, your files never leave your device

 No need to install Python, run command-line tools, or have technical expertise - just open the web app and upload your database file.